Sabihashaik/Sabihashaik/README.md

 ## Hi there 👋, I'm Sabiha Shaik!
-#### A Recent Graduate, Android App Developer, UI/UX Developer and maker for social good!
+#### An Incoming MS in Computer Science and Engineering Student, Android App Developer, UI/UX Developer and maker for social good!

  ### What I'm doing: